Density matrix of chaotic quantum systems: Assumptions about density matrix

-Here the sum with respect to $s'$ is over the natural states, i.e., the common eigenstates of the complete set of observable operators, which form a natural basis of the Hilbert space.
-Different from $\mu_s$, the variance is determined by the off-diagonal elements of the Hamiltonian in the natural basis.
+Here the sum with respect to $s'$ is over the natural states which form a basis of the Hilbert space.
+Different from $\mu_s$, $\sigma_s^2$ is determined by the off-diagonal elements of Hamiltonian in the natural basis.